WARNING: These guidelines are TENTATIVE

 See the

-FAQ on “support the IOCCC”.
+FAQ on “supporting the IOCCC”.

 More often than not, we select a small submission (usually one line) and a